 One article on their school’s website begins by saying, “I knew a man who would know people’s secret sins the moment he laid eyes on them…..
 I know quite a few people who, from a young age, saw into the spiritual realm like you and I see into the physical realm.
 They see angels and demons constantly, without actively looking for them.”

 There’s an infamous story about a group of students who found a 15-year-old having an asthma attack and allegedly spent over 5 minutes trying to heal him miraculously.
 One even ran home to get her Bible.
 An ambulance was finally called, and the young man died four days later.
-Most heartbreaking, however, is that the boy’s mother said people from Bethel visited and even prophesied that he’d be raised from the dead.
+Adding to the heartbreak, the boy’s mother said people from Bethel visited and even prophesied that he’d be raised from the dead.

 There’s a similar story about a group of students hiking when one fell down a cliff.
 Rather than seek help, the two students spent an hour trying to heal him and debating whether they should even call for help.